National Survey of Student Engagement: Student engagement defined

-NSSE survey – outcomes
+Outcomes

 The survey offers an unconventional assessment for evaluating collegiate quality by collecting data that is used to depict institutional experiences and instructional practices that affects learning and college student success.
 There are three envisioning principles for data collected by NSSE.
 The first is to allow a vehicle for institutions to improve upon its undergraduate studies program (e.g. how the institution aligns with its strategic foci).
 Secondly, external agencies such as accrediting bodies and state agencies of higher education could use the information to gauge institutional effectiveness.
 Lastly, the publication of results could be of interest to media outlets as a means of incorporating into college ranking metrics.